jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 </div>

 **Note:** The response shows the state of our device addition as `PENDING`.
-At this point, the API Services Gateway is initiating an exchange of device certificates with the remote BIG-IP. *Remote BIG-IP credentials are only required to initiate or the trust.* Once the devices exchange certificates, and device group membership is established, iControl LX extensions running on the API Services Gateway can issue iControl REST requests to trusted remote BIG-IPs without providing TMOS credentials or establishing an iControl REST session token.
+At this point, the API Services Gateway is initiating an exchange of device certificates with the remote BIG-IP. *Remote BIG-IP credentials are only required to initiate the exchange of certificates required for the trust.* Once the devices exchange certificates, and device group membership is established, iControl LX extensions running on the API Services Gateway can issue iControl REST requests to trusted remote BIG-IPs ***without*** providing TMOS credentials or establishing an iControl REST session token.

 **Step 4.
 Query the status of the device trust to assure it is ACTIVE**